-Top 5 Reasons HVAC Coils Prematurely Fail
+Top 5 Reasons Commercial HVAC Coils Prematurely Fail

 - Vibration: When your HVAC coils are installed near a moving piece of equipment, vibration can occur and cause leaks.
 You can tell if vibration is the main cause if leaks are near the tube sheet and look like they are slicing through the tube.
-If/when that happens the coils should be isolated from the rest of the system to prevent vibration from causing damage.
+If/when that happens, the coils should be isolated from the rest of the system to prevent vibration from causing damage.
 One way to combat this is by oversizing the tubesheet holes, but many manufacturers will not do this.
 Condenser Coils are usually the most common victims of vibration.